 Last October, I was retrenched from my job without warning after working there for about two years.
 The following month, my girlfriend’s father, who had motor neuron disease, was admitted to hospital.
 He died two months later.

-Even though I kept reminding myself to keep trusting God, I must admit that those months have been especially tough.
+Even though I kept reminding myself to keep trusting God, I must admit that those months were especially tough.

 In his introduction (vv.
 1-4), James urges us to rejoice during our trials, because the testing of our faith produces perseverance.
 But how can we apply this instruction while we are struggling through difficulties in life—when illnesses strike, when we’re facing financial difficulties, or when we’ve lost a loved one?